 - Protein: Meats like chicken, turkey, or tofu finger cubes

 - Dairy: Plain whole milk yogurt, mild cheeses

 Eight to ten months

-Now Baby can start dipping his toes into spices (figuratively, that is).
+Now Baby can start dipping her toes into spices (figuratively, that is).
 Baby might seem very hungry at times, and then not hungry at all at others; this is normal!
 Also keep in mind that since Baby doesn’t have molars right now, foods need to be served very soft.